d3cker/llm-docs/README.md

 # llm-docs

 This document describes my first journey to LLM finetuning.
-Do not threat this as a guide but rather more like a diary / summary.
+Do not treat this as a guide but rather more like a diary / summary.
 For the sake of clearance this will be as much technical as possible.
 I must  make a clear statement from the beginning: This doc **doesn't cover ROCm** finetunning.

 ## Table of Contents: